-It makes use of your staff’s existing teaching experience to help you create a qualified teacher workforce, and provides them with an alternative route to traditional teacher training courses, by achieving QTS without leaving your school.
+It makes use of your staff’s existing teaching experience to help you create a qualified teacher workforce, and provides staff with an alternative route to traditional teacher training courses, with an opportunity to be assessed for and achieve QTS without leaving your school.

 Our Straight to Teaching programme will help you:

 - Increase the opportunities for suitable school staff to become successful qualified teachers

 - Provide school staff with a high quality, low cost preparation route and independent assessment for the award of QTS that is flexible, accessible and personalised

 - Implement a workforce development strategy that is right for your school and staff

 - Offer in-school and online CPD so learners can continue to work for you while they qualify